unurgunite/MoonlightBot/README.md

  ```bash
  cd MoonlightBot; python3 bot.py
  ```
 Perfect!
-Now the bot running!
+Now the bot running! **Don't forget to enable LongpoolServer in your group settings!**

 ### Windows users
 * First of all you need to set ENV _(environment variables)_ with **_group token and bot owner id_**: <br>